Re-inventing the beverage industry

 Apple has used this model to perfection to re-invent at least two industries (music with iPod/iTunes, and the mobile phone with the iPhone/App Store).
 They have built a sleek and well-engineered hardware device used as a platform to distribute personalized apps or music services at scale.
 We can find many similarities between the CDs and beverage industry today.

-We can wait to tell you more about our product in the following weeks💦
+We can wait to tell you more about our product 💦

 Stay healthy, positive, and well hydrated.